-Students may apply only two courses from the following toward the major: 323, 325, 326.
+Students may apply only onecourses from the following toward the major: 323 or 326.

-Strongly recommended are courses in organic chemistry (CHEM 235 and 236) and physics (PHYS 105 and 106).
+Strongly recommended are courses in organic chemistry (CHEM 235 and 236 or equivalent courses under the new Chemistry curriculum (Reactivity 1 &2) and physics (PHYS 105 and 106).
 Students intending to continue in graduate or professional school should design appropriate programs of study with the assistance of a biology department advisor.

 Minor (24 credits)

 121, 221, 222 and three 4-credit upper-division electives.

 106 Plants and Humans.
 (4)